goshacmd/xtr/README.md

 a market.

-There are two types of markets and they have different schemes of identified.
+There are two types of markets and they have different schemes of their identifiers.

 Currency markets are identified by a currency pair (e.g. BTC/USD, BTC/EUR).

-Stock markets are identified by a stock ticker prepended with currency code (e.g USD:AAPL, EUR:GOOG, BTC:V).
+Stock markets are identified by a stock ticker prepended with currency code (e.g. USD:AAPL, EUR:GOOG, BTC:V).

 **Account** is a collection of balances in different instruments.
 It is identified by a UUID string returned from the `CREATE_ACCONT` command.